All Products

 type: Utilization

-YAML template for clusters whose Kubernetes versions are earlier than 1.24
+For Kubernetes versions earlier than 1.24 (legacy)

 apiVersion: autoscaling/v2beta2